HellenTrotter/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20.Create a script that removes all letters c and C from input.
 21.Write a script that reverse its input.
 22.Write a script that displays all users and their home directories, sorted by users.
+23.Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.